MarkRoss470/rust-os/README.md

 An experimental operating system written in Rust, using the bootloader crate for interacting with BIOS / UEFI.

+# `dev-acpi` specifics

+This branch uses the library I am developing at [https://github.com/MarkRoss470/acpica-rust-bindings](https://github.com/MarkRoss470/acpica-rust-bindings).
+This branch expects this library to exist in an `acpica-bindings` directory alongside this repository.

 ## Getting Started

 The project is split into two crates.
 The kernel code is in `kernel/`, and the code to build, package, and optionally run the kernel is in `kernel-builder/`.
 To build the kernel, `cd` into `kernel-builder/` and run `cargo run`.
 This will build the kernel, and the kernel images will be generated at `kernel/images/`.
 These images can be copied to a USB drive with `dd` to run on real hardware, or run with qemu.